This post was originally published in December 2019. It has since been updated with new information and was most recently updated on November 9, 2020.

 - Whiplash – Whiplash occurs from the violent whipping motion your body experiences in an accident.
 The head is forced into a position of hyperextension, which then turns into flexion.
 While common in rear-end collisions, you can see it in falls and sports, too.

 - Neck Fracture – A neck fracture means that the cervical bone has broken.
-It can be caused from physical trauma, such as that experienced in a car accident.
+It can be caused by physical trauma, such as that experienced in a car accident.
 The force and angle of impact will determine how severe the neck fracture is, and sometimes surgical intervention is required.

 - Cervical Dislocation – A dislocation is when the cervical bone moves from its normal position and creates spinal instability.
 Dislocations from injury can be painful, and they will irritate ligaments holding the area in place.